johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 * No special installation is required.
 * The executable files can be downloaded, unzipped and run with the appropriate command line.
-* Alternatively, the source C++ files can be downloaded, unzipped, and complied in a suitable C++ environment.
+* Alternatively, the source C++ files can be downloaded and complied in a suitable C++ environment.

 ---
 ### Usage